ncatlab/nlab-content/pages/6/4/3/7/7346/content.md

 Recall the following six basic facts (essentially four "induction principles" and two "base cases" of our "induction" up from cyclic modules):

-1. The middle term of a short exact sequence is $0$ iff the left and right terms are $0$
+1. The middle term of a short exact sequence is $0$ iff its left and right terms are $0$

 2. The middle component of a morphism of short exact sequences is $0$ iff its left and right components are $0$.